How to Beat Nakamoto in the Race: Model

 \subsubsection{Commitment rule}

-This paper adopts the $k$-confirmation commitment rule, namely, a node commits to a block when at least $k-1$ blocks have been mined on top of it as part of a longest chain known to that node, where $k$ is an integer selected by the node.
+This paper adopts the $k$-confirmation commitment rule, namely, a node commits to a block when at least $k-1$ blocks have been mined on top of it as part of a longest chain \dg{in that node's view}, where $k$ is an integer selected by the node.
 If, after a block at height $\eta$ is committed by some honest node, it remains permanently included in all longest chains in all honest nodes' views, then the block---and thus height $\eta$---is (forever) safe; otherwise the safety of the block (and its height) is violated (at some point).